DavyJ0nes/DavyJ0nes.github.io/content/post/on-burnout.md

 ### It Just Takes Time
 There doesn't seem to be any shortcuts in moving forward after a burn out.
 From talking to others who have gone through similar episodes you're never able to return to how you were and it can take a very long time, even years, to regain the same passion and love that you used to have for your work.

 Two months after the incident it is a struggle at times to get into the frame of mind to work on technical problems and write code, which I used to really enjoy and had a lot of passion for.
+I still have panic attacks, that are mostly triggered by social situations and I constantly worry about my career and if I'm in the right environment to improve.

 ### Protect Yourself Because No One Else Is Going To Do It For You
 It's very rare to have colleagues or managers care that you burnt out or even understand what burn out is.
+This means that unless you are fortunate enough to work with good managers then you are going to have to look after yourself and to not fall back into old habits that will lead to the same conclusion.

 ### The Root Of the Problem is Imposter Syndrome
 For me personally the largest contributing factor to my burn out was the constant feeling that I am not good enough and that the only way to validate my knowledge and worth was to work, learn and level up all the time.
 Otherwise known as [Imposter Syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) this fear of being found out can be a great motivator but taken too far it can eat you up inside and never allow you to give yourself credit for the good work you have done.